eschoien/Dissimilarity-Tree-Reproduction/README.md

-# Source code repository for the paper ""
+# Source code repository for the paper "Improving Matching of QUICCI Shape Descriptors for Partial Object Retrieval"

 -----